Haden Hill Park: Grounds

 In front of the east facade of Haden Hall is the remnant of a sandstone cross, likely medieval in origin.
 It once stood at the top of what now is Station Road, Old Hill and was moved to the Park in 1937.
 At the centre of the park is a natural 'bowl' of open grassland.
 In the days of Haden-Best, this was used for haymaking.
 It formerly accommodated a bandstand and a football field.
 By the side of a pathway below Haden Hill House there are two monuments where family pets are buried.
 One grave is for three cats, the other for a dog.
 A Ha ha was built before the estate came into the ownership of Haden-Best, separating the gardens and terrace of Haden Hall from the farmland beyond.
 This was removed during the 1960s to facilitate park maintenance but restored as part of the National Lottery Project.

 A pool has been present to the west of the house since before Haden-Best's time.
 It has been altered several times, and was restored with a feeding platform as part of the National Lottery Project.
 At the southern end of the park, Haden-Best constructed a large pool known as the Boating Lake, with a boat house and two rustic bridges.
 The boat house and one of the bridges are no longer there, but the other bridge was recreated in 2002.
-Near the Boating Lake is the last remnant of a hermitage built by Haden-Best.
+Near the Boating Lake is a hermitage built by Haden-Best.